heroku/buildpacks-frontend-web/builder/README.md

 # Heroku Front-end Web Builder

-*This is an early internal release, this builder configuration it temporary.
+*This is an early internal release, this builder configuration is temporary.
 Front-end Web will eventually be included in Heroku's default builder.*

 Use the builder in a Heroku Fir app's `project.toml`: